Door Painting Guide

 Is it better to paint a door with a brush or roller?

-You can use a brush or roller to paint your door; we recommend using a combination of both.
-Rollers are best for large, flat surfaces, whereas a sturdy paintbrush will help you paint edges and get to those hard-to-reach areas.
+You can use a paint brush or paint roller to paint your door; we recommend using a combination of both.
+Rollers are best for large, flat surfaces, whereas a sturdy paint brush will help you paint edges and get to those hard-to-reach areas.

 What colour should I paint my front door?